Magnetic field-resilient quantum-limited parametric amplifier

 Finally, we study the performance of NKPA in the presence of in-plane magnetic fields.
 To generate a homogeneous magnetic field, we hand wound a Helmholtz coil using superconducting wires and installed the NKPA device at the center of the coil, as shown in the inset of Fig.~3(c).
 The Helmholtz coil and the device are then mounted on the mixing chamber plate of a dilution refrigerator and cooled to the base temperature of 67~mK.
 In this setup, the external magnetic field are perpendicular to the long side of the nanobridge.
+Without a second set of balancing coils to adjust the direction of the magnetic field, misalignment between the magnetic field and the device plane is inevitable, which is estimated to be smaller than $1^{\circ}$.
 Upon increasing the bias current of the coil, we can generate a magnetic field up to 427~mT before the superconducting coil quenches.
 The NKPA resonance shifts by 26~MHz under maximum field, while the total linewidth changes by less than 3\% by fitting the reflection spectrum to a input-output theory model with 1\% fitting error~\cite{xu2019frequency}.
 This indicates negligible impact of magnetic field-induced microwave losses.

 We then characterize the added noise of NKPA in magnetic fields by monitoring the output noise power spectra and subsequently infer added noise using previously calibrated gain of the output line amplification chain.
 To maintain the consistency of NKPA gain while sweeping the magnetic field, the two-tone drive power is adjusted by up to 0.3\,dB to compensate for the resonant frequency shift in presence of the external magnetic field.
 Results plotted in Fig.~3(c) shows that the added noise remained under $0.68\pm0.07$\,quanta for in-plane magnetic field up to 427\,mT.
 As an additional independent verification of the NKPA performance in magnetic field, we performed VTS noise thermometry again with 382~mT in-plane field applied to the NKPA, which results are shown in Fig.~3(b) as the blue dots.
 Theoretical fit (solid blue curve) suggests $N_\mathrm{add} = 0.64\pm0.03$, in excellent agreement with the results in Fig.~3(b).
 Although not surprising, these evidences strongly conclude the robustness of NKPA as a quantum-limited amplifier in external magnetic fields.
 The magnetic field resilience could be attributed to the negligible magnetic field-induced loss compared to the external coupling rate.
 Looking forward, NKPA's resilience to in-plane fields up to 6~Tesla remains promising, as intrinsic quality factor of a NbN resonator of $10^4$ has been reported in such a strong magnetic field~\cite{NbN_magnetic_2021_APL_Romain}.